pramodprajapatcse/Zinnovatio-HACKATHON/README.md

-# NextDoor - Community Alert App
+# NextDoor - Women Safety Alert App

 Welcome to NextDoor, a Community Alert App designed to keep you informed about important events and updates in your neighborhood.
 With NextDoor, you can post alerts and view alerts posted by others on a map, ensuring that you stay aware of what's happening around you.